-As noted above, during the first half of 2018, we issued an aggregate principal amount of \$2,920,000 of our Convertible Notes to certain institutional and individual accredited investors, including our Chief Executive Officer.
+As noted above, during the first half of 2018, we issued an aggregate principal amount of \$2,920,000 of our Convertible Notes to certain institutional and individual accredited investors, including our chief executive officer.
 The Convertible Notes have a four-year term from the date of issuance and bear interest at 6% per annum until maturity.
-The holders can convert the

-Convertible Notes at any time during the term into a number of shares of our common stock equal to the quotient obtained by dividing (i) the amount of the unpaid principal and interest on the Convertible Note by (ii) \$0.32 (the "Conversion Price").
-The Conversion Price is subject to broad based, weighted average indilution protection in the event that we issue shares of capital stock or equity equivalents at a price that is less than \$0.32 per shares prior to the convertible Notes.
+The holders can convert the Convertible Notes at any time during the term into a number of shares of our common stock equal to the quotient obtained by dividing (i) the amount of the unpaid principal and interest on the Convertible Note by (ii) \$0.32 (the "Conversion Price").
+As of December 31, 2019, Convertible Notes in the aggregate principal amount of \$1.4 million and related accrued interest were converted into 4,868,079 shares of common stock in accordance with the original terms of the Convertible Notes.
+The Conversion Price is subject to broad based, weighted average antidilution protection in the event that we issue shares of capital stock or equity equivalents at a price that is less than \$0.32 per shares prior to the conversion of the Convertible Notes.
 Conversion of the Convertible Notes to common stock at any time between their issuance and maturity could be substantially dilutive to our shareholders.